ex4722/ctf-writeups/battelle/holy_grail/README.md

 R_offset is the GOT address of the function, this tells dl_resolve where to write the pointers once they are resolved.

 R_Info is divided into 2 more fields, R_TYPE and R_SYM.
-The last two bytes is R_TYPE and is always 7 for GOT entries.
-R_SYM is a values offset in the SYMTAB.
+The last two bytes is R_TYPE, its always 7 for GOT entries.
+R_SYM is a value offset in the SYMTAB.

-The SYMTAB hold a bunch of ELF32_Sym
+The SYMTAB holds a bunch of ELF32_Sym
 ```c
 gef➤  p *(Elf32_Sym[6]*)0x80481cc
 $3 = {{